 When the prescribed course work is substantially complete as defined by the guidance committee, the doctoral student is eligible to take the comprehensive examinations covering the major and related fields.
-At least one component of the comprehensive examinations must be written and must be maintained in the departin the degree program, and appropriate action will be taken by the college, department, or school.
+At least one component of the comprehensive examinations must be written and must be maintained in the department or school office for three years.
+Colleges, departments, or schools may also require an oral component.
+Students must be registered during the semester(s) in which they take comprehensive examinations (see Maximum and Minimum Credits).
+This requirement may be waived if the examination is administered during the summer session immediately following a spring semester during which the student was registered and/or prior to a fall semester in which the student will be registered.